 [Romans 14:9-12] 9 For this very reason, Christ died and returned to life so that he might be the Lord of both the dead and the living.
 10 You, then, why do you judge your brother?
 Or why do you look down on your brother?
 For we will all stand before God’s judgment seat.
 11 It is written: ”‘As surely as I live,’ says the Lord, ‘every knee will bow before me; every tongue will confess to God.’”
 12 So then, each of us will give an account of himself to God.

 What we’re going to see soon is yes, everyone will stand before the judgment and will be judged for what they have done, good or bad.
 But, the Christian will be judged for what he believed, not what he did.
 The believer will literally just enter heaven and there will be no discussion about how great their works were and what God owes them in rewards.

 [2 Corinthians 5:10] For we must all appear before the judgment seat of Christ, so that each one may be recompensed (paid back) for his deeds in the body, according to what he has done, whether good or bad.

 Now, let’s be honest here.
 Even believers have done some bad things.
-If we’re going to be paid back then we might have a big problem on our hands if it’s about us and our works or law keeping.
+If we’re going to be paid back then we might have a big problem on our hands if it’s about us and our works or law-keeping.
 But as you’ll soon see, it’s not about you, it’s about Jesus.
-Let’s also peak at a couple reassuring verses.
+Let’s also peak at a couple of reassuring verses.

-So according this you won’t be judged.
+So according to this, you won’t be judged.
 So we have to figure out are we judged or not?
 Are we just judged for good works?
 Bad ones?
 What’s the deal?

 [Romans 8:1-2] Therefore there is now no condemnation for those who are in Christ Jesus.2 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.